 How much are you paid as an associate?

-Associates on Wall Street can expect anything from $200k to $450k over the course of their three years according to the Options Group.
-Associates in London can expect anything from £146k to £204k ($212k to $295k).
+Associates on Wall Street can expect anything from $200k to $350k over the course of their three years according to the Options Group.
+In London, associate pay ranges from £138k to £216k over the three years.

 How many hours do you work as an associate?